Calderon: US gun laws hurt us allPosted: Updated:

 Republican Sen. John McCain said he needs proof that increased gun control is the answer.

-"We had a ban on assault weapons that expired some years ago, and it didn't change the situation at all in my view," McCain said.
+"We had a ban on assault weapons that expired some years ago, and it didn't change the situation at all in my view," said McCain.

 Don Gallardo is the manager of Shooter's World in Phoenix.
 He said you can't compare what happened in Colorado to what's happening with cartel violence in Mexico.

 "Criminals know how to get things illegally.
 That's what they do.
 Many of the guns that are used in Mexico's crimes are fully automatic guns, military grade.
 You can't come to the local gun shop here on the corner and get those types of firearms.
-They go on the black market to get them," Gallardo said.
+They go on the black market to get them," said Gallardo.

 Copyright 2012 KPHO (Meredith Corporation).
 All rights reserved.